vmware-archive/cbapi/server_apis/README.md

 ## Overview

-Carbon Black 4.2+ supports a rich array of asyncronous server-side notifications.
+Carbon Black 4.2+ supports a rich array of asynchronous server-side notifications.

-[MORE HERE]
+This document describes these notifications, how to subscribe to these notifications, and the format of the notifications themselves.

 ## Intended Audience